Energy linked to human knowledge

 Most cobalt is sourced as a by-product of Nickel mining, with the largest producer of cobalt is the Democratic republic of Congo which is a politically unstable region that uses child labour.

 The Phillipines is the major producer of global nickel and there has recently been restricting access to these deposits.
-Australia is also a significant producer mainly at this stage from nickel sulphides, but there is current development opportunities in Nickel laterites. that have higher grades than the nickel sulphide deposits and form surficial deposits with low or zero strip ratios.
+Australia is also a significant producer mainly at this stage from nickel sulphides.
+There is current development opportunities in Nickel laterites. that have higher grades than the nickel sulphides, sulphide deposits and form surficial deposits with low or zero strip ratios.

 Increasingly the Extraction of Nickel and Cobalt is linked to technology studies into extracting this material from Nickel-cobalt (+scandium) contained in laterite deposits overlying basic igneous intrusions that occur mainly within the tropics.
 The technology to extract Nickel and Cobalt in the higher grade Nickel-Cobalt laterite deposits in undergoing a transition to attempt to achive higher recoveries form existing deposits.